gijs-s/pointctl/notes/pipeline.md

 ## First revision goal.

 The key goal of the first revision is to create a tool that can calculate the single attribute approach from da silva.
 This means we annotate each point with a category and a confidence [0.0..1.0].

-# TODO

-There will always be more to do but lets summarize this here.

-- Build a visualization module using kiss3d
-- Add da silva's explanation to the ex module
-- Build bindings for [bhtsne](https://github.com/lvdmaaten/bhtsne/) in a separate crate and then use this crate in my main program.

-What about the da silva explanation neighborhood size?
-Same in nd and 3d?